 (a) Cash and cash equivalents include cash in hand and deposits held at call with banks in New Zealand dollars and foreign currencies.
-Payments and receipts relating to the purchase and sale of investment securities are classified as cash flows from operating activities, as movements in the fair value of these securities represents the Fund's main income generating activity. (b) Outstanding settlements receivable represent receivables for securities sold that have been contracted for but not yet settled or delivered on the statement of financial position date respectively.
+Payments and receipts relating to the purchase and sale of investment securities are classified as cash flows from operating activities, as movements in the fair value of these securities represents the Fund's main income generating activity.

+(b) Outstanding settlements receivable represent receivables for securities sold that have been contracted for but not yet settled or delivered on the statement of financial position date respectively.
 The due from brokers balance is held for collection.

-(c) Receivables include interest, dividends, contributions receivables and receivable on the sale of unsettled securities.
+(c) Receivables include interest, dividends and contributions receivables.